 When you think Cuba, you either think Castro, cigars or rum.
 Well skip the first two and focus on the rum.
-Havana Club is the main rum producer on this tropical island and they have been producing great rum since the late 1800’s.
+Havana Club is the main rum producer on this tropical island, and they have been producing great rum since the late 1800s.
 The most widely available aged rum is the Havana Club 7 Year version, which is my preferred rum.
 Why do I like it you ask?
-Well, it is reasonably priced ($30 per bottle), it can be sipped straight or used to make a rum and Coke and its flavour is fairly light bodied so it doesn’t over power cocktails.
-This rum works really well in a Mai Tai too.
+Well, it is reasonably priced ($30 per bottle), it can be sipped straight or used to make a rum and Coke, and its flavour is relatively light bodied, so it doesn’t over power cocktails.
+This rum works well in a Mai Tai too.

 First, I know many people cannot get real Havana Club (not the opportunistic Bacardi version) because of the US trade embargo.
-Hopefully some day the embargo will be lifted and the US can gain access to this great rum.
-Actually, before that happens I should stock up!
+Hopefully, someday the restriction will be lifted, and the US can gain access to this great rum.
+Before that happens, I should stock up!

-Rum that have been aged in oak barrels, in warmer climates, tend to extract more of the oak flavours from the barrel because of the increase in temperature.
-This tends to make a 7 year old rum equivalent to a 15 year old whisky.
-It’s close, but really that simple, but rums that would seem young in whisky years are actually very smooth and mature for their age.
+Rum that has been aged in oak barrels, in warmer climates, tend to extract more of the oak flavours from the barrel because of the increase in temperature.
+This tends to make a 7-year-old rum equivalent to a 15-year-old whisky.
+It’s close, but that simple, but rums that would seem young in whisky years are very smooth and mature for their age.

 Havana Club 7 Tasting Notes:

 Appearance: Golden in colour with a brownish hue.